Mikejo5000/vsts-docs-pr/docs/package/npm/npmrc.md

 ## Set up authentication in a build task

 ### Without a Task Runner
-* We need to get some screenshots of a simple npm install using “Feeds in my .npmrc” can use buildcanary
+* We need to get some screenshots of a simple npm install using â€œFeeds in my .npmrcâ€ can use buildcanary
-* Need to get some screenshots of a simple npm install using “Feeds I select here”  can use buildcanary
+* Need to get some screenshots of a simple npm install using â€œFeeds I select hereâ€  can use buildcanary

 ### With a Task Runner (e.g. make gulp work)
-* Need to demonstrate how to use “NPM Authenticate” to inject credentials into a .npmrc.
+* Need to demonstrate how to use â€œNPM Authenticateâ€ to inject credentials into a .npmrc.
 We have an example on su0 an buildcanary

 ## Troubleshooting `vsts-npm-auth`